Technology and Social Change

 “Information Technology and Economic Change”

-• Press cities grew 20–80% faster than comparable cities
+• Press cities grew ~60% faster (1500–1600)

-• Robust to controlling for pre-existing characteristics
+• Robust to pre-existing city size, location, institutions

-• Mechanism: human capital and commercial activity
+• Mechanism: human capital + commercial activity

 City Growth: Press vs. No Press